second-state/rust_process_interface_library/README.md

+# This Repository Is Deprecated

+The library name is renamed to [ssvm_process_interface](https://crates.io/crates/ssvm_process_interface).

+Please follow the new crate for future versions.

 # Rust Process Interface Library

 A Rust library that provides Rust to WebAssembly developers with syntax for running commands functionality when their Wasm is being executed on [SecondState's SSVM](https://github.com/second-state/SSVM).